Improve your induction process with our free HR onboarding checklist template

-While you consider the benefits of automating your onboarding processes, use our free employee onboarding process checklist which can help you onboard new employees, get them to full productivity as quickly as possible and boost your retention of new talent.
+While you consider the benefits of automating your onboarding processes, use our free new staff onboarding checklist to help you onboard new employees (including hybrid and remote workers), get them to full productivity as quickly as possible, and boost your retention of new talent.

-Make your way through these checklists, which cover tasks you could be carrying out from preboarding and up until the employees’ first month, and tick-off the actions as you complete them.
+Each time a candidate accepts a job offer, make your way through this HR onboarding checklist template, which cover tasks you could be carrying out from the preboarding phase and up until the employees’ first month, and tick off the actions as you complete them.
+You can either check off tasks within this webpage, or click the button below to download a printable PDF version.

 |Contact new starters